paschalogu/Terraform/README.md

 To confirm the version of Terraform installed, run the command: `terraform --version`.
 This command will print the version of terraform installed.

 ![terraform version](./assets/terraform_version.png)
-terraform version
+Figure 2: showing version of terraform installed

 ### Step 2: Install and Configure AWS CLI to Authenticate to AWS.

 Download and install the AWS CLI based on your operating system.
-Refer to this AWS documentation for device/operating system specific instruction: [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+Refer to this AWS documentation for device/operating system specific instruction: [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 Below is a command to install it on Linux, distribution.